brentp/totable/README.rst

 numeric queries (richcmp)
 *************************

-in TC, everything is stored as strings, but you can force number based comparisons by using (you guessed it) a number.
+in TC, everything is stored as strings, but you can force number based comparisons with TCTable by using (you guessed it) a number.
 Or using a string for non-numeric comparisons.
 ::

     >>> results = tbl.select(Col('age') > 68)